 This is especially true if you’re more concerned about saving money than getting the absolute best cordless drill for the job.
 However, one other reason to consider getting a cordless drill from a reputable manufacturer is often the battery.

-As is the case with most cordless power tools, cordless drills manufacturers use voltage to imply the power of the drills – power is the product voltage and current.
-General-use compact cordless drills are usually powered by 12V batteries.
-Light-duty drills may use up to 20V while heavy-duty cordless drills are almost always running on 18 to 24V batteries.
+As is the case with most cordless power tools, cordless drill manufacturers use voltage to imply the power of the drills – power is the product voltage and current.
+12V batteries usually power General-use compact cordless drills.
+Light-duty drills may use up to 20V, while heavy-duty cordless drills are almost always running on 18 to 24V batteries.

-As mentioned, power also depends on the current, and torque depends on the design of the motor and the efficiency of the drive system.
+As mentioned, power also depends on the current, and torque depends on the motor's design and the efficiency of the drive system.
 You’ll find manufacturers that inflate ratings to make their tool appear more impressive.

 The battery capacity dictates the size of the battery.
 The standard unit is Ah or amp-hour.

 Here’s what it means.
 1Ah means that the battery can supply 1A continuously for 1 hour.
 If you draw 2A from the battery, then the run time will drop down by half or to 0.5 hours.
 If you only draw 0.5A, then it will be good for 2 hours.
 Easy enough?

 Manufacturers usually make the same battery in multiple Ah ratings.
 You can choose the right capacity/size based on your demand and preferences.

 A larger capacity means that the battery is bigger and heavier, which makes the drill bulkier and heavier.
 If you have to do a lot of overhead drilling and driving, you may prefer a lighter drill.